DOI-USGS/asc-public-docs/docs/how-to-guides/software-management/software-support.md

 1. Ask for any closing remarks

 ???
 Note "Issue deferral"
     Deferring an issue generally means "this is a good, important issue, but it requires further discussion."
-This discussion should not interrupt the flow of prioritization, and discussing deferred issues is usually a good final topic.
+This discussion should not interrupt the flow of prioritization.

 ## Continous Support

-An additional 2 weeks per quarter are dedicated for handling small issues.
+An additional 6 hours per week between sprints are dedicated for handling small issues.
 We refer to this as continious support, as it's suppport time between dedicated sprints.
-This amounts to roughly 6 hours a week to stay on top of GitHub notifications.
+This is mostly to stay on top of GitHub notifications.

-Examples of what is excpected to be worked during these continuous suport hours:
+Examples of what a developer is excpected to be worked during these continuous suport hours:

 1. Review small PRs
 1. Iterate on already open PRs